 “Not anymore.
 Love doesn’t seek all those criteria.
 I am in love.”

 “When you’re done with your amebo, leave please.
 I’m not ready for all that nonsense talk.”
-He said and walked to his toilet sink, took a Listerine mouth rinse, poured into his mouth and rinsed for a few moment.
+He said and walked to his toilet sink, took a Listerine mouth rinse, poured it into his mouth and rinsed for a few moments.

 “I’m leaving.
-I’ll tell mom that you’re fine.”
-Tochukwu said as she flaunts her car key.
+I’ll tell mom that you’re fine,” Tochukwu said.

 Kenechukwu poured out the mouth wash into the sink, took a toothbrush and said, “I hope she is okay?”

-When Tochukwu got to the sitting room and saw Mmayen, she glanced at her for few moment, trying to see if she really matched her brother’s taste.
+When Tochukwu got to the sitting room and saw Mmayen, she glanced at her for few moments, trying to see if she really matched her brother’s taste.
 She stared at her long curly hair, her straight long face and melanin shiny skin and the surface of her finger nails.
-“You’re?”
-She asked Mmayen whose eyes was fixed on the TV screen turned to her.

 “What name is that?”